- Home - Blue Palmetto Home Inspection of Summerville and Charleston

 Ok so let's look at some photos to see what it's like out in the field.

 Here is a pic of a downflow unit with an a coil on top and a plastic pan underneath.
 This pan is actually a square trough with a hole in the middle so air can flow through it to cool the home.
 You can see the single drain line at the far left bottom behind the copper line.
 This was acceptable at the time it was built.
+I rarely see backup problems on units like this because the condensate line goes straight down.

 Here is a pic of the primary overflow turned down to discharge into the pan.
 This makes sense as the secondary pan has its own drain.
 (Although we prefer it be piped separately out.)
 What you don't see in the pic is insulation around the primary drain pipe.
 Remember since traps are not required you would have to thumb through the installation manual to see what's needed here.
 On the pan you can see an overflow device installed.